-When a borrower experiences significant reduction in income due to either a Presidentially-Declared major disaster, or some other hardship including the COVID-19 National Emergency that may prevent them from making the required mortgage payment under the terms of the Mortgage and Note, servicers may offer the borrower a Mortgage Payment Forbearance Plan as one of the Home Retention Options to avoid foreclosure.
+When a borrower experiences significant reduction in income due to either a Presidentially-Declared Major Disaster, or some other hardship including the COVID-19 pandemic that may prevent them from making the required mortgage payment under the terms of the Mortgage and Note, servicers may offer the borrower a Mortgage Payment Forbearance Plan as one of the Home Retention Options to avoid foreclosure.
 Forbearance Plans are arrangements between a Mortgagee and Borrower that may allow for a period of reduced or suspended payments and may provide specific terms for repayment.

 HUD recognizes the adverse impacts of such extenuating circumstances on borrowers’ ability to recover and resume meeting their financial obligations and that, upon successful completion of the Forbearance, there may be the need and the opportunity for the borrower to refinance the existing mortgage to a lower interest rate thereby lowering the monthly mortgage payment, or to a shorter term.
 Additionally, borrowers may seek to purchase another property in accordance with FHA eligibility requirements.
 To maintain the stability of the Mutual Mortgage Insurance Fund (MMIF), while concurrently aiding the housing market generally, FHA is expanding its underwriting guidelines to address Housing Obligations/Mortgage Payment History requirements for borrowers who were granted a Forbearance and are now seeking FHA-insured financing.

 Generally, a borrower who was granted Mortgage Payment Forbearance is eligible for a new FHA-insured mortgage provided: